Prashant2355/Movie_Recommender_System/README.md

-# Movie-Recommender-System
+# 🎬 Movie-Recommender-System
-This project is a Machine Learning–based Movie Recommender System that suggests personalized movie recommendations to users based on their viewing preferences and behaviors.
-The goal is to mimic the recommendation engines used by streaming platforms like Netflix or Amazon Prime.
+A **content-based Movie Recommender System** that suggests personalized movie recommendations by analyzing movie metadata and textual features.
+This project demonstrates how data analysis and NLP techniques can be used to improve content discovery—similar to recommendation systems used by streaming platforms.

+# 🔍 Project Overview
+The goal of this project is to analyze movie metadata and build a recommendation engine that returns similar movies based on user-selected titles.
+The system leverages text vectorization and similarity analysis to generate meaningful recommendations.

-## Features :-
+## 🚀 Key Features :-

-- Content-Based Filtering using movie metadata (genre, cast, director, etc.)
+- Content-based filtering using movie metadata (genres, cast, crew, overview)

+- Text vectorization using **TF-IDF**

-- **Cosine Similarity** for measuring movie similarity
+- Similarity measurement using **Cosine Similarity**

-- **TF-IDF Vectorization** on movie overviews and tags
+- Returns **Top 5–10** movie recommendations for a given input

-- Clean and interactive user interface for entering movie choices and getting suggestions
+- Clean and interactive interface for user input

-## Technologies Used :-
+## 🛠️ Tech Stack

+- **Programming:** Python

-- **Python, Pandas, Scikit-Learn, Numpy**
+- **Data Analysis:** Pandas, NumPy

+- **Machine Learning / NLP:** Scikit-learn

-- **Vectorization: TF-IDF, CountVectorizer**
+- **Vectorization:** TF-IDF, CountVectorizer

-- **Similarity Algorithm: Cosine Similarity**
+- **Similarity Metric:** Cosine Similarity

-## Key Highlights :-
+## 📊 Key Highlights :-
 - Built a **recommender engine** that returns the **top** 5–10 similar movies to the input movie.
 - Cleaned and processed large movie datasets using **pandas**.
 - Vectorized textual data like genres and overviews using **TF-IDF** for similarity calculations.

-## How to Run :-

-- Clone the repo.

-- Run movie_recommender.ipynb to see the recommendation engine in action

-## Dataset :-
+## 📁 Dataset

+- **TMDb 5000 Movie Dataset** (or similar)

-- Used **TMDb 5000** Movie Dataset or similar, containing movie metadata and overviews.
+- Contains movie metadata such as title, genre, cast, crew, and overview